Welcome to Thrombo.Info

 What do doctors know about ThromboCardia?

-- New theories and discoveries are presented at medical meetings.
+New discoveries are presented at meetings and evaluated.

-- It takes time for medical research scientists and biomedical engineers to learn that blood clots cause the heart to skip a beat.
+- It takes time for scientists to learn that blood clots get caught inside heart valves and cause palpitations with premature heart beats and pulse deficits.

 The importance of the discovery of ThromboCardia

-- First, a new scientific interpretation of the electrocardiogram will facilitate the recognition of blood clots at the tricuspid and pulmonary valves.
+- First, the EKG can diagnose blood clots at the tricuspid and pulmonary valves

-- Second, the pulse oximeter evaluates peripheral carboxyhemoglobin, locates the origin of blood clots and evaluates peripheral neuropathy.
+- Second, the pulse oximeter evaluates peripheral carboxyhemoglobin

 Learn and Live — American Heart Association / American Stroke Association